earthcube/earthcube_utilities/summarize/README.md

     * `pip3 install requirements.txt`
 * Run steps below

-## Two Approaches
+##  Approaches
 * Summarize existing graph stores.
-AKA: data is loaded into a graph
+AKA: data is loaded into a graph.
+The can and should be subsetted using  a repository name.
-* summarize as part of workflow, aka build summary when repo is loaded
+* Summarize as part of workflow, aka build summary when repo is loaded.
+  This is useful for onboarding a new repository it loaded from s3 to a grpah using `glcon nabu` into a temporary repository, queries, then pushes results to a summary namespace
+* Build summary for a 'release' graph (coded, but untested/undocumented)

 ### Summarize an existing graph stores.
 This can  summarize an entire graph store, or just process a msubset, eg, a recently update repo.